 It’s all over the news, but is the climate conference COP26 actually going to make a difference?
 If you’re hearing a lot about COP26, but aren’t sure why this climate conference is so important, we’ve put together a five minute intro to your climate change talking points for the next couple of weeks.

 As we well know, the climate change debate is intensifying daily – sea levels are rising, pollution is intensifying and the world is heating up – and COP (the United Nations Climate Change conference) is supposed to be the chance for nations to share knowledge and encourage others to help combat negative impacts on our environment.

 Research indicates less than 3% of people think climate change isn’t a serious matter, so opinion has certainly been moving in the right direction in recent years.
-But for those 97% who are concerned, we want to be doing everything we can to play our part in whatever small way, to prevent irreversible damage.
-COP26 therefore comes sharply into focus.
+But for that 97% who are concerned, we want to be doing everything we can to play our part in whatever small way, to prevent irreversible damage.
+COP26, therefore, comes sharply into focus.
 If you care about climate change and the policies behind these summits then you’re likely asking questions such as:

 What is the main message about climate change at COP26?